 An FCC-authorized Part 15 radio station

-Stu Phillips, noted composer and arranger whose name is synonomous with the Hollyridge Strings, has a new website.
+Stu Phillips, noted composer and arranger whose name is synonomous with the Hollyridge Strings, has his own website.
 Lot's to explore about Stu's life and music.
-Did you know he composed the theme for "Quincy M.E." and "Battlestar Galactica" TV shows?
+Did you know he composed the theme for "Night Rider" and "Battlestar Galactica" TV shows?
 Check it out!

-Herb Alpert's "Whipped Cream Lady" now 80, living in Longview, WA and looking back
+Herb Alpert's "Whipped Cream Lady", Dolores Erikson, now 81, living in Longview, WA and looking back

 The new hours: 8:30 AM to 5:30 PM Monday through Sunday